Legend-Master/webrtc-video-chat-test/note.md

 - When system scale is not 1 and calling without parameters, it will give back a lower quality stream (1920x1080 with 1.25 scale will give back 1536x864 (x1.25 will be the right number))

-- Calling `getSettings` on the returning video track immediately will give back the requested number or screen size (which has the scaling issue) (has a uppper limit of 16383) even when the actuall size retruned is smaller

     For example, screen resolution is 1920x1080, run this and select a none fullscreen window/browser tab:
     ```js
     const stream = await navigator.mediaDevices.getDisplayMedia({ video: true })